getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

-# Getgud Unreal Engine 5 Integration Tutorial
+# Getgud Unreal Engine Integration Tutorial

 ## Introduction

-The `Client_Server_GetGud` project demonstrates how to integrate the GetGudSDK with Unreal Engine 5 (UE5) using a C++ based API.
+The `Client_Server_GetGud` project demonstrates how to integrate the GetGudSDK with Unreal Engine (UE) using a C++ based API.
 The project consists of two parts: a server and a client.
 The client sends spawn and position actions to the server, which then forwards these actions to Getgud.io's cloud.

 ## Prerequisites

-- Unreal Engine 5 installed
+- Unreal Engine installed
 - Visual Studio installed
 - GetGudSDK (Ensure you have the required credentials: `titleId` and `privateKey`)

 ## Project Setup

-### 1. Create a New UE5 Project
+### 1. Create a New UE Project

-1. Open Unreal Engine 5.
+1. Open Unreal Engine.
 2. Create a new FirstPerson project with C++ and Starter Content enabled.
 3. Name the project `Client_Server_GetGud`.